Mythili-Moparthi/Time-Series-Analysis/README.md

 # Time-Series-Analysis
 Forecasting Employement using SARIMA model.

-Using SARIMAX to forecast Employement considering external factors like inflation - WIP
+Further diving into using SARIMAX to forecast Employement considering external factors like inflation - WIP